leena-h/code-splitting-with-react/README.md

-# Getting Started with Create React App
+# Code Splitting in React

+This code repository demonstrates how to use `React.lazy` to dynamically import a component.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).